-Suspension and/or abandonment operations could take place in the winter or summer months.
-If activities occur in winter months it would be an ice pad and winter access.
+Operations will take place in the winter months, on an ice pad and winter access.
 This protects the underlying soil and vegetation from mechanical damage and facilitates cleanup of any potential spills.

-If suspension and/or abandonment activities took place in summer months the following potential spill was identified, and the associated spill prevention/mitigation procedures are listed:
+The following potential spills were identified, and the associated spill prevention/mitigation procedures are listed